The RedMax EBZ7500 is a gas-powered backpack leaf blower delivering 770 CFM at 236 MPH. It features a 2-cycle 65.6 cc engine. (Read full specs)

 Overview of the RedMax EBZ7500

-- Power: The EBZ7500 gas-powered blower, manufactured by RedMax, is rated for a max air volume of 770 cubic feet per minute (CFM) and a max air speed of 236 MPH.
+- Power: The RedMax EBZ7500 is a gas-powered blower with a maximum air volume rating of 768 cubic feet per minute (CFM) and an air speed of 236 MPH.

-- Handling: Like most backpack blowers, this model is technically heavier than a handheld.
-That being said, it can feel lighter and more comfortable because of the way it is carried, even when used over extended periods of time.
+- Handling: By design, this model isn’t the smallest leaf blower on the market.
+It’s meant to be carried as a backpack so that the bulk of the unit is out of the way and the user’s hands are free to manipulate the nozzle.
 Its throttle is hip-mounted, which can make it easier on your right hand if you operate it over an extended period of time.
-At 23.4 lbs, the RedMax EBZ7500 is within the average weight range of gas-powered backpack blowers.
+At 23.4 lbs, the RedMax EBZ7500 falls within the typical weight range for gas-powered backpack blowers, offering a balanced weight profile compared to others in its class.

 - Speed Settings: In order to afford more control to the user, this unit has a variable speed control.
 No matter the size of the job, the user can adjust the airflow of the RedMax EBZ7500 to match.